Consistency of the Predicative Calculus of Cumulative Inductive Constructions (pCuIC): Introduction

 In particular, in this work, we consider a more general version of the cumulativity rule for inductive types.
 Adding to this, we also consider related rules for judgemental equality of inductive types which are given rise to by the mutual cumulativity relation and also judgemental equality of the terms constructors of types in the cumulativity relation.

 In this work, we present the system \pCuIC{} in its full details and prove that the system as presented to be sound.
 We do this by constructing a set-theoretic model in \ZFC{}, together with the axiom that there are countably many uncountable strongly inaccessible cardinals, inspired by the model of \citet{DBLP:journals/corr/abs-1111-0123}.
-The cumulativity of inductive types as presented in this paper is now supported in the soon-to-be-released version of \Coq{}, \Coq{}\,8.7 \citep{the_coq_development_team_2017_1003421}.
+The cumulativity of inductive types as presented in this paper is now supported in \Coq{}\,8.7 \citep{the_coq_development_team_2017_1003421}.

 \paragraph{Notations for different equalities and the like:}

 The terms and contexts of the language \pCuIC{} is as follows:

 Note that although by abuse of notation we write $\var : \Typ \in \ctx$, $\var := \term : \Typ \in \ctx$ or $\var : \Typ \in \decl$, contexts and declarations \emph{are not} sets.
 In particular, the order in declarations is important, this is even the case for declarations where there can be no dependence among the elements.
 We write $\decl(\var)$ to refer to $\Typ$ whenever $\var : \Typ \in \decl$.